 The Gallery of Change

 The photos below capture the extensive growth and spread of wilding tree species in the Whakatipu.
 The main species causing a serious problems are Douglas fir, Contorta Pine, Corsican Pine, Larch and Scots Pine.
 The intention is to illustrate how quickly this problem is growing and how urgent it is to intervene and remove coning seed sources in order to protect our native flora before it is gone for good.

 A short video to inform people the threat wilding conifers has on our beautiful mountain sides and to make the viewers become more aware of the problem at hand.

 If you or a group of people are interested in doing conifer control work then get in touch by clicking here.
 We organise regular Volunteer Events but are happy to help get you involved and have the tools necessary to get chopping!

 The WCG run a volunteer program called ‘Adopt a Plot’, this represents a new approach to the problem.

 Rather than a few volunteers looking after a large area, the program seeks to engage with many people who can provide intensive control of smaller areas.

 Under this program, businesses, community groups, schools, and family groups adopt a specific area of the basin.
 Each group will be responsible for hand clearing their plot of seedlings and then maintaining the area to prevent regrowth.
 The WCG will help interested parties select a suitable plot and then provide ongoing support including training, advice and loan of tools and equipment.

-Sir Eion and Jan Lady Edgar have a passionate love of and commitment to restoring and maintaining Wakatipu’s iconic landscapes.
+Sir Eion and Jan Lady Edgar have a passionate love of and commitment to restoring and maintaining Whakatipu’s iconic landscapes.
 Eion brings a wealth of experience in business, in community and nationwide organisations, along with his wisdom and encouragement to the WCG executive.
 While Jan has the practical experience and love of the outdoors.

-Founding Chairman of the Wakatipu Wilding Control Group, Peter arrived from the UK as a 15 year and now resides in Kelvin Heights.
+Founding Chairman of the Whakatipu Wilding Control Group, Peter arrived from the UK as a 15 year and now resides in Kelvin Heights.